 The risk of ignition and occurrence of fire is considered to be reduced to a tolerable level if the following requirements are met for each source of ignition HAZARD.

-- a) Either 1) or 2): - 1) The voltage, current and power available to the circuit or part of equipment is limited as specified in 9.3.
+1) The voltage, current and power available to the circuit or part of equipment is limited as specified in 9.3.

 Conformity is checked by measurement of limited-energy values as specified in 9.3.